Simple linear attention language models balance the recall-throughput tradeoff: Introduction

-To reduce the memory consumption, we consider using two simple techniques: sliding window attention and softmax-approximating linear attention.
+To reduce the memory consumption, we consider using two simple techniques: SWA and softmax-approximating linear attention.
 Our results on language modeling (\Cref{table:main-quality}) and synthetic recall experiments (\Cref{fig:based-design}, center) suggest neither primitive alone suffices to navigate the Pareto frontier. \begin{enumerate}[leftmargin=*] \item We find that \textit{linear attention} alone struggles to solve associative recall (\Cref{fig:based-design}, center).
 We hypothesize that this is because linear attention lacks the precision to perform local token shifts and comparisons~\cite{dao2022hungry,arora2023zoology}. \item In \textit{sliding window attention}, associative recall range is limited by the width of the windows (\Cref{fig:based-design}, center).
 As we increase the window size, the recurrent state grows linearly and has a non-linear affect on speed during parallel training and inference (\Cref{fig:based-design}, left). \end{enumerate}

 We combine these two techniques into a single architecture, which we call \sysname (\Cref{fig:based-design}, right).
-We find that sliding window attention and linear attention complement each other, enabling \sysname to expand the pareto frontier of the recall-memory tradeoff (\Cref{fig:tradeoff}).
-We suspect that (1) the large recurrent memory of linear attention could help model long-range token interactions in the sequence and (2) sliding window attention handles the precise local shifts needed to perform associative recall.
+We find that SWA and linear attention complement each other, enabling \sysname to expand the pareto frontier of the recall-memory tradeoff (\Cref{fig:tradeoff}).
+We suspect that (1) the large recurrent memory of linear attention could help model long-range token interactions in the sequence and (2) SWA handles the precise local shifts needed to perform associative recall.